apache/dolphinscheduler/docs/docs/en/guide/howto/general-setting.md

 DolphinScheduler support time zone setting.
 The build-in time zone is based on the server you run DolphinScheduler.
 You could click the button on the right of the [language](#language) button and then click `Choose timeZone` to choose the time zone you want to switch.
-All time related components will change their time zone after you change the time zone.
+All time related components will adjust their time zone according to the time zone setting you select.

-DolphinScheduler uses UTC+0 time for the internal communication, the time zone you choose only changes the display time format base on the UTC+0 time.
+DolphinScheduler uses UTC time for the internal communication, the time zone you choose only changes the display time format base on the UTC time.
 When you choose time zone `TIME ZONE`, we just convert the UTC time to the zone you prefer.